 Some of you are very nervous of language barrier.
-But in 2014, more than 13 million tourists have visited Japan.
-I believe 99% of tourists did not understand Japanese.
+But in each month, more than two million tourists visit Japan in these days.
+I believe 99% of tourists do not speak Japanese.
 But most of tourist have completed their travel without a huge issue.
 It is not very hard to make a trip to Japan without speaking Japanese.
-I think the signage and the announcement in both station and train help travellers and take them to the right direction.
+I think the signage and the announcement in both station and train help travelers and take them to the right direction.

 In this post, I would like to show you the signage in the station and train.
 I hope this post will relief your pain.

 When you take the Shinkansen or the limited express train, you may have to book a seat because some trains require you a seat reservation.
 Though some limited express trains have some non-reserved cars, you should book a reserved seat if you can.

 Especially if you use JR Pass, Hokkaido Rail Pass, JR East Pass, Tokyo Wide Pass, Sanyo San’in Area Pass and Kyushu Rail Pass, these passes cover a reserved seat fee.
 Use this benefit to ride a train with a peace of mind.

 I also strongly recommend you to secure a seat if you travel in the peak seasons, such as late April to the first week of May (a.k.a.
 Golden Week), August 10 to 20 (It is called “Obon” which is a summer break.) and the year-end/New Years holiday (December 29th to the first week of January.)

 I would like to explain you how to book a reserved seat in this post